got5/tapestry-cdi/README.md

 Using @Inject
 =============

-Contributes to InjectionProvider so that we can use @Inject (from tapestry 5 or javax.inject).
+Contributes to InjectionProvider so that we can @Inject CDI beans into pages, components and tapestry services.

 Injection by Constructor
 ========================

-Contributes to ObjectProvider so that we can inject CDI beans into tapestry services.
+Contributes to ObjectProvider so that we can @Inject CDI beans into tapestry services contructors.

 Qualifiers
 ==========

 Handles cdi qualifiers.
-You can use qualifiers into pages and component
+You can use qualifiers into pages, components and services

 Helpers
 =======